Anatoliy Matviyenko

-Biography
+Anatoliy Serhiyovych Matviyenko (Анатолій Сергійович Матвієнко, 22 March 1953 – 22 May 2020) was a Ukrainian politician who was a People's Deputy of Ukraine from 1990 to 2019.
+During his political career, Matviyenko founded several political parties.

-Matviyenko was born on March 22, 1953 in Bershad, Vinnytsia Oblast, to a working-class family.
-In 1975 he graduated the Lviv Agrarian Institute, Agrarian Mechanization faculty.
+Early life and career

+Matviyenko was born on 22 March 1953, in Bershad, Vinnytsia Oblast, to a working-class family.
+In 1975, he graduated from the Lviv Agrarian Institute, Agrarian Mechanization faculty.
 Between 1975 and 1977 Matviyenko worked as a mechanic in Bershad.
 From 1977 he was an activist of Komsomol (LKSMU) and by 1985 became a secretary of the Central Committee of LKSMU.
-In 1989-91 Matviyenko became the first secretary of the Ukrainian Komsomol and became a member of the Communist Party of Ukraine.
+In 1989–91 Matviyenko became the first secretary of the Ukrainian Komsomol and became a member of the Communist Party of Ukraine.

-In the 1990 Ukrainian Supreme Soviet election Matviyenko was elected to the Ukrainian parliament.
+As the first secretary of the Central Committee of LKSMU, in the 1990 Ukrainian Supreme Soviet election Matviyenko was elected to the Supreme Soviet of the Ukrainian Soviet Socialist Republic, representing Bershad.
+In 1990 he supported the election of Vladimir Ivashko as chairman of the Verkhovna Rada.

 Matviyenko was Governor of Vinnytsia Oblast between 1996 and 1998.
-In February 1996 Matviyenko became member and leader of the new People's Democratic Party.
+In February 1996 Matviyenko became a member and leader of the new People's Democratic Party.